880 Walkers Line, Burlington, ON, L7N 2G2

 Every successful car purchase needs a bill of sale, a binding contract between the buyer and the seller.

-This document serves as the testament of the transaction and outlines crucial details such as the vehicle identification number (VIN), purchase price, date of sale, and the names of the buyer and seller.
+This document serves as a testament to the transaction and outlines crucial details such as the vehicle identification number (VIN), purchase price, date of sale, and the names of the buyer and seller.

 Keep this precious piece of paper safe as it'll come in handy during the registration process.